 Onion fly will occasionally attack leeks with most of the trouble caused by the larvae tunnelling into the leeks, infected leeks should be lifted and destroyed.

 Allium Leaf Miner is a relatively new pest in the UK but is prevalent on continental Europe.
-Currently there are no chemical controls known to work on this pest.
-The best way to prevent this pest attacking your leeks is to cover them in enviromesh.
-Please see the Defra website for more details.
+Currently, there are no chemical controls known to work on this pest.
+The best way to prevent this pest from attacking your leeks is to cover them with enviromesh.